 Contact an Experienced Long Island Family Law Attorney with Your Father’s Rights Questions

 When choosing to pursue your father’s rights in Long Island courts, it is important that you find an attorney that you trust who is experienced in helping clients establish paternity, child custody and visitation, child support and other family law matters that might pertain to your case.
-The Family Law firm of Robert E. Hornberger, Esq., P.C. can assist you with navigating the legal landscape of family law, including your questions and concerns about father’s rights in New York.
+The Family Law firm of Hornberger Verbitsky, P.C. can assist you with navigating the legal landscape of family law, including your questions and concerns about father’s rights in New York.
 An experienced professional attorney with many years of experience and even more success stories along the way, the attorneys at the firm are available to assist you to address your legal needs.
 Contact our conveniently located office on Route 110 (bordering Nassau County and Suffolk) at 631-923-1910 to schedule your free initial consultation.

 Download Your Free New York Divorce Guide